-Parameter SDK Administration Settings Administrative status Specifies whether SDK scripts should run or not Scheduling priority Specifies the process priority of the sdkhost, higher priorities will speed up scheduling your scripts, lower ones will have less impact to the host system Maximum flash usage The maximum amount of MBytes your scripts can write to the internal flash Enable watchdog This option will enable watchdog supervision for each script which leads to a reboot of the system if the script does not respond or stopped with an exit code not equal zero.
+Parameter SDK Administration Settings Administrative status Specifies whether SDK scripts should run or not Storage The storage device on which the sandbox shall be stored (see chapter $5.8.1$) Max. size The maximum amount of MBytes your scripts can can consume on the storage device Scheduling priority Specifies the process priority of the sdkhost, higher priorities will speed up scheduling your scripts, lower ones will have less impact to the host system Enable watchdog This option will enable watchdog supervision for each script which leads to a reboot of the system if the script does not respond or stopped with an exit code not equal zero.